 The land on the southern end of the greenbelt, the Riverview community, was the site of sand and gravel operations from 1922 through the 1960s.
 It had been owned by Klinker Sand and Gravel which was mining the property with an eye for ending up with large flat areas for housing developments.
 The Seattle Department of Engineering bought some of the land, then traded its own sand and gravel operations, located where South Seattle College is now, for the remainder.
 They used it as a sand and gravel pit for construction of the First Avenue South bridge and built a service road from the base of Highland Park Way, a road that can still be walked today.

-In the late 1960s, South Seattle Community College and Riverview Playfields were built on some of this property.
+In the late 1960s, South Seattle College and Riverview Playfields were built on some of this property.
 The Riverview Neighborhood Council opposed multi-family housing development on the site.

 In Fall of 2000, a small group of neighbors were encouraged by the City of Seattle to plan bicycle paths in the neighborhood.
-They formed rTrip and developed a plan that started from the South end of the Riverview Playfield, traveled north through the greenbelt and the SSCC campus and down the hill to connect with the Duwamish trail.
+They formed rTrip and developed a plan that started from the South end of the Riverview Playfield, traveled north through the greenbelt and the SSC campus and down the hill to connect with the Duwamish trail.
 The plan ran into obstacles of slope, property rights, and the uncertainty of travel through the greenbelt.
 See Alan Robertson’s description of this project.

 The Sound Way and Housing Attempts in the Greenbelt